memfault/interrupt/_drafts/best-of-binutils.md

 #### Leveraging strings to Save Code

-Let's take a look at the longest strings in the Zephyr `samples/net/wifi` application `west build -b disco_l475_iot1`:
+Let's take a look at the longest strings in the Zephyr `samples/net/wifi` application:

 ```bash
 $ cd <zephyr_project>/samples/net/wifi